 Best Places to Have a Picnic in San Francisco

 There are two things San Francisco has in abundance: open spaces and delicious food.
 That makes our city perfect for a picnic.
-After the past few months we've had; you probably can't wait to get outside.
+And you probably can't wait to get outside.
 Here are our favorite places where you and your gang can gather (while being sure to keep your distance from other picnickers respectfully) for a terrific outdoor meal.

 Alamo Square Park (Steiner St. & Hayes St.)